 Domestic abuse is a gendered crime

 Every case of domestic abuse should be taken seriously and each individual given access to the support they need.

-Any form of violence is unacceptable.
+One study of 96 cases of domestic abuse recorded by the police found that men are significantly more likely to be repeat perpetrators and significantly more likely than women to use physical violence, threats, and harassment.
+In a six year tracking period the majority of recorded male perpetrators (83%) had at least two incidents of recorded abuse, with many having a lot more than two and one man having 52 repeat incidents.
 Whereas in cases where women were recorded as the perpetrator the majority (62%) had only one incident of abuse recorded and the highest number of repeat incidents for any female perpetrator was eight.
-The study also found that men’s violence tended to create a context of fear and control; which was not the case when women were perpetrators.[iii]
+The study also found that men’s violence tended to create a context of fear and control; which was not the case when women were perpetrators.
+(Hester, 2013)

 Further information and support

-[iii] Hester, M, Who Does What to Whom?
-Gender and Domestic Violence Perpetrators in English Police Records (European Journal of Criminology, 2013 10: 623- 637), pp. 627 – 628.
+Hester, M. (2013) ‘Who Does What to Whom?
+Gender and Domestic Violence Perpetrators in English Police Records’, European Journal of Criminology, 10: 623- 637

 Myhill, A. (2015) ‘Measuring coercive control: what can we learn from national population surveys?’
 Violence Against Women.
 21(3), pp. 355-375

 Myhill, A. (2017) ‘Measuring domestic violence: context is everything.’
 Journal of Gender-Based Violence, vol 1, no 1, 33–44